AzuraCast/azuracast-docs/administration/docker.md

 You will need to restart your Docker containers using `docker-compose down`, then `docker-compose up -d` to apply any changes made to this file.

-# Storing your station data on the host machine
+# Storing Your Station Data on the Host Machine {.tabset}

 You can store all of you station data in a directory on your host machine.
 This can be useful if you want to have AzuraCast running on a small SSD and store the station data on a large HDD.